 Empathy Self Test

-Empathy: identifying with someone else’s feelings or emotions.
-Empathy is a cornerstone of excellent leadership, teaching and parenting.
-When we listen and speak with empathy, others feel heard and respected, relationships improve, and we positively influence others.
+Empathy is a cornerstone of relationships.
+When we speak and listen with empathy others feel heard and respected, relationships improve, and we positively influence others.
 Self-test: Do you speak and listen with empathy?
-When talking: Do your words add to your listener’s life—are you...
+When talking: Do your words add to your listener’s life—are you giving them a gift, or dumping emotional waste?
+Are your words constructive …

 Are You an Interrupting Cow?
 How to be a better listener, and more popular too

-Knock, knock.
-Who’s there?
+Knock, knock. Who’s there?
 Interrupting Cow.
-Interrupting Cow wh– Moo!
-Are you an interrupting cow?
+Interrupting Cow wh– Moo! Are you an interrupting cow?
 How often do you allow a pause after someone’s finished speaking?
 Be honest, how often do you let people finish speaking?
 Interrupting is such a deeply ingrained habit for some that we don’t even notice when we do it.
-Kicking that...
+Kicking that habit …

 4 Questions To Stop Asking

 1. Are You Sure?
 This negates everything the speaker just said, which is rude and hurtful.
 You might ask this question because: You want to know if you can believe what the person just said, or if you can trust their source.
-A better response would be “How do you know this?” or “Please tell...
+A better response would be “How do you know this?” or “Please tell me …

 Negative Feedback: How to receive & respond to harsh responses